ellmetha/phpbb-easypages/README.md

 - Go to *ACP > Styles > Templates > subsilver2* and click [ Refresh ]

 Then, it is possible to create topics in the forum previously specified.
 When doing this, it is required to fill a Slug field, which will be the page name.
-Once the topic (and eventually some replies) created, the page will be accessible at:
+Once the topic (and eventually some replies) is created, the page will be accessible at:

 *./pages.php?p=[page_name]*